mmikowski/powercss/README.md

 At first glance, that might seem silly.
 However, using symbols for rule **keys** and **values** help us greatly when compressing our files.
-In the example above, our rule can be compressed to JavaScript like so:
+In the example above, our JavaScript rule can be compressed like so:

     nx:'qr'